About Us

 EUAM Ukraine’s Mission

-To assist relevant Ukrainian authorities towards a sustainable reform of the civilian security sector through strategic advice and practical support for specific reform measures based on EU standards and international principles of good governance and human rights.
+To assist relevant Ukrainian authorities in achieving sustainable reform of the civilian security sector through strategic advice and practical support for specific reform measures based on EU standards and international principles of good governance and human rights.

 Composition and capacities

-EUAM Ukraine has field offices in Kyiv, Lviv, Odesa and a Mobile Unit.
-Due to Russia’s aggression against Ukraine, the Mission’s field offices in Kharkiv and Mariupol are temporarily non-operational.
-EUAM Ukraine’s team of around 300 international and Ukrainian mission members works to implement EUAM Ukraine’s mandate, which strives to create a civilian security sector that is efficient, accountable and enjoys the public’s trust.
+EUAM Ukraine maintains offices in Kyiv, Lviv, and Odesa, and has a Mobile Unit.
+Due to Russia’s full-scale invasion, the Mission’s field offices in Kharkiv and Mariupol are temporarily non-operational.
+However, EUAM’s advice and support are delivered in Ukraine’s Liberated and Adjacent Territories (LAT) through its Mobile Unit.
+Over 400 international and Ukrainian Mission members work daily to implement the EUAM Ukraine’s mandate to foster a civilian security sector that is efficient, resilient, accountable, and enjoys the public’s trust.

 Lines of operation